stud0709/OneMoreSecret/README.md

 ### Disclaimer
 This is a very early version of the software.
 Use it at your own risk.
 We'll do our best to keep the message formats unchanged and guarantee the backward compatibility.

+The app is currently available from Google Play as an internal test.
+Send me a message if you want to participate, and you will receive an invitation.

 ### For the impatient one
 TLDR?
 See it in action!
 Try our ["Hello, World!"
 Tutorial](hello_world.md).